Newtone is a pitch-correction and time manipulation editor. Slice, warp, correct, edit vocals, instrumentals and other recordings. A

 samples may be irreplaceable.

-Export regions in pitch correction mode - Each detected note and slice will be saved with a region marker.
+- Export regions - Each detected note and slice will be saved with a region marker.

-Ignore host selection - Playback will follow the absolute song position in FL.
+- Ignore host selection - Playback will follow the absolute song position in FL Studio.
 Normally Newtone will align its first bar to start at the beginning of Playlist selections

 in FL Studio.

 - Ignore own selection - Playback isn't limited to the selection in Newtone.

 - Ignore space bar key - Spacebar is ignored when Newtone is slaved to FL Studio's transport.
 This avoids the situation where you are editing something in sync with a song,

 and each time you edit, if Newtone is in focus, it plays alone instead of with the FL Studio project.